Like it? Pin it!

-Looking for a simple and super-cute way to spruce up a room??
-How about some Paper Mache Letter Art!
+Looking for a simple and super-cute way to spruce up a bedroom??
+How about this Paper Mache Letters Craft for DIY Personalized Name Art!

 Frugal friends Jamie & Kristee both shared their adorable Paper Mache letter projects… didn’t they do a GREAT job??